WHAT IS CARPAL TUNNEL SYNDROME?

 - Manipulation of the wrist, arm, and upper spine: Misalignment in the spine could contribute to symptoms of carpal tunnel syndrome.
 Doctors of Chiropractic perform adjustments or spinal manipulations that aim to correct improper alignment in the spine.
 The chiropractor typically performs an adjustment using his or her hands, but sometimes devices are employed.
 Chiropractors may also adjust and treat other areas of the body as needed, including the wrist and arm.

-- Ultrasound therapy: This therapy uses either very high-energy or low-energy sound, both of which are outside the range of normal human hearing.
+- Ultrasound therapy: This therapy uses either very high-energy or low-energy sounds, both of which are outside the range of normal human hearing.
 The chiropractor uses a device that emits focused sound waves that penetrate deep into body tissue.
 Sound waves can relax muscles, alleviate pain, and reduce inflammation.
 Wrist supports: Wrist supports seek to keep the wrist in the proper alignment and can be used to treat or prevent carpal tunnel syndrome.

 - Cold laser therapy: Erchonia lasers emit visible coherent light that is applied to the affected area.
 Bundles of light energy pass through the dermal layers and are received within the cell membrane by specific energy photo acceptors.
 The increase in intra-cellular energy results in altered cell membrane permeability and physiological changes occur through an enzyme cascade which affects several biological processes.
 Within the injured musculoskeletal tissue, low-level laser light initiates increased microcirculation and enhanced tissue regeneration.
 The overall effects are decreased pain and inflammation, and increased range of motion.